Structure and Dynamics of Brain Lobe's Functional Networks at the Onset of Anesthesia-Induced Loss of Consciousness: Discussion

-The results obtained in this research revealed that the administration of the anesthetics, led to an expressive reduction in the average degree on networks of the frontal, parietal and temporal lobes (Theta, Alpha, and Beta bands) (see Figs. 2,3,4 ; Table 2,3,4).
-From this experimental evidence, it is verified that the Ketamine-Medetomidine anesthetic induction led to a drastic reduction on the functional connectivity in frontal, parietal and temporal areas.
+The average degree reflects the vertice's average number of connections \citep{rubinov2010complex} bringing information related to the graph's global connectivity.
+Thus, this network measure indicates how interactive the elements of the system are.
+Regarding the functional brain networks of the present study, this property provides an estimative of the functional connectivity established locally on the respective brain lobe and frequency band.
+The results obtained revealed that the administration of the anesthetics led to an expressive reduction in the average degree on networks of the frontal, parietal, and temporal lobes (Theta, Alpha, and Beta bands) (see Figs. 2,3,4; Table 2,3,4).
+From this experimental evidence, it can be concluded that the Ketamine-Medetomidine anesthetic induction led to a drastic reduction in functional connectivity in frontal, parietal, and temporal areas.